 Fixing a double-barreled question

 Jargon is a word or phrase that is difficult to understand or not widely used by the general population.
-For your customer survey questions, keep your language simple.
-Edit out slang, catchphrases, clichés, colloquialisms, or any other words that could be misconstrued or offensive.
+For your customer survey questions, keep your language simple and specific.
+Don’t include slang, catchphrases, clichés, colloquialisms, or any other words that could be misconstrued or offensive.

 If you ever need to survey customers in multiple languages or locations, removing jargon will also make your questions easier to translate and more readily understood.